Geodefi/geode-py/docs/staking_pool_handbook.rst

 Initiate Your Pool!
 **********************

-Geode uses an initiator function to set some parameters for your staking pool and derivative.
+**geodefi** uses an initiator function to set some parameters for your staking pool and derivative.

 .. code-block:: python